 - Label your clothing with your name on the tag (or have a parent help you).

-- Bring an item that brings you comfort (a journal, a stuffed animal, a stone in your pocket, a picture of a family member or pet – anything that reminds you of comfort and care).
+- Bring an item that brings you comfort This might be a journal, a stuffed animal, calming music, a stone in your pocket, a picture of a family member or pet – anything that reminds you of comfort and care.

 - Pack lightly – the more items you have to carry, the more weight you have to lug around, and the more you have to be responsible for bringing back home.

-- Make sure you eat enough, hydrate enough, and get good rest the day and morning before a big trip.
+- Make sure you eat enough, drink enough water, and get good rest the day and morning before a big trip.